 Goulburn is a grand old inland city that is emerging as a great weekend getaway.

 Optimism about travel is unfurling just as we catch a scent of summer up ahead.
 Time to get away, to see our families on the move and excited again, to add to the memories of a lifetime that have been put on hold.
-And for those hankering to rediscover the comforts of country Australia, the Goulburn Mulwaree region of NSW could be just the spot for the Christmas holidays.
+And for those hankering to rediscover the comforts of country Australia, the Goulburn Mulwaree region of NSW could be just the spot for the summer holidays.

 Just an hour’s drive from Canberra and two from Sydney, Goulburn is rich in history and heritage.
 It was Australia’s first inland city, and grew its wealth around the wool industry.
 It has historic waterworks and a rail centre, a self-guided heritage tour, museums and art galleries.
 It’s also surrounded by bushland and national parks, rolling farming country and wetlands.